cyberwillis/envs/frameworks/README.md

-I only put sources of framworks here to be build on the container: DS / ML / DL and IA almost every framework opensource is welcome here.
+Only put sources of libraries and framworks software that will be needed on container

+The ideia is this place is the source for libraries used inside the container

+and any building process will use this folder mapped inside the container

+as a place for building.